waffle-empire/docs/README.md

 ### **Braces**

-With `if` statenebts and `for` loops we drop the brackets if it only has to execute 1 line of code or if it calls a method
+With `if` statements and `for` loops we drop the brackets if it only has to execute 1 line of code or if it calls a method
 ```c++
 if (true)
     ExecuteMethod();